 These are a simple starting point if you have a good local book or guide you can delve further and if you schedule enough time in Delhi.
 You will surely discover an array of interesting points of interest and attractions in and around the Delhi vicinity of India.

-Delhi is not a difficult city to navigate, once you have your bearings and understand the layout with the help of some local landmarks you will be able to get round with ease.
-You can cover a lot of the city as a pedestrian but make sure you stick to places you know after dark.
-If you want to cover more ground in Delhi there are a few more options.
+Delhi is not a hard place to travel around, when you have grasped the layout of the place and you are familiar with a couple of landmarks you should be able to navigate around with ease.
+You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
+If you wish to traverse greater distances across Delhi there are a number of transport options.
 Delhi has a Metro System that consists of6 lines with 160 stations.
-There is a good network of buses that passes can be bought to include multiple trips.
-There is also the option to use Delhi Taxis, where the driver can offer up local knowledge.
-Whichever way you plan to explore Delhi ensure you see as much of it as you can.
+There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
+Collect a Hire Car at Delhi Indira Gandhi Airporti, there is also the alternative to use Delhi Taxis, where you can seek local knowledge from your driver.
+Whichever way you plan to explore Delhi make sure you see as much of the city as your can.

 If you wish to stay in Delhi for longer than one night you will be looking for a place to sleep.
 Delhi offers a broad range of facilities to sleep these includes high end, deluxed locations to more modest hotels, B&Bs and hostels.
 If you are travelling on business ensure that the hotel you pick has facilities to suit you and is OK for your needs as the roads in Delhi can result in problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top independent and chain hotels.
 Delhi also offers a good selection of lower star hotels that offer simple but functional facilities for visitors to the city.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whichever type of accommodation you select in Delhi try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.